 Set a budget

-It sounds obvious, but you’d be surprised how many clients start discussions with without any idea of what kind of budget they have for a project.
+It sounds obvious, but you’d be surprised how many clients start discussions without any idea of what kind of budget they have for a project.

-If you’re unsure of what kind of budget you set, get ballpark quotes from at least three different video production companies to get an idea of market rates.
+If you’re unsure of what kind of budget you should set, get ballpark quotes from at least three different video production companies to get an idea of market rates.

 Create a list of companies to approach

 There are three main methods you could use to conduct your search:

 - Seek out recommendations from other businesses and marketers.
 Ask someone trustworthy to recommend a video production agency.
 If someone you know has already worked with them, you can be a little more assured of their reliability.

 - Look for well-produced videos on other brands’ social channels.
 Scope out video content from some of the brands that you love.
 It doesn’t need to be competitor businesses or even video content targeted at the same audience.
 You may find something for an entirely different niche that impresses you stylistically and delivers a message clearly and compellingly.

 - Do a quick Google search.
 If you’re looking for a local video production or local animation company, just search for video production in a particular city and start to browse through some showreels.
 Narrow down to three to five of your favourites for the next step.

 Look beyond the showreel